 To prepare the brownies:

-Preheat the oven to 300 degrees and spray your pan with baking spray.
-These brownies can be prepared in an 8” square/round pan, or, to prepare a loaf shaped ice cream cake as I did in my photos, bake in two bread loaf pans.
+- Preheat the oven to 325 degrees (300 for dark nonstick pans) and spray your light pan with baking spray.
+This cake can be prepared in an 9” springform pan, or, to prepare a loaf-shaped ice cream cake as I did in my photos, bake the brownie batter in two 9×5″ bread loaf pans.
+You’ll only use one pan worth of brownies if you opt for the loaf cake, so you can save the rest for later. 🙂

-In the bowl of a stand mixer, beat the eggs until light and fluffy, about 2 minutes.
-Add sugar and beat to combine, about 1 minute.
-Add the remaining ingredients and stir on low until combined.
+- In the bowl of a stand mixer, beat the eggs until light and fluffy, about 2 minutes.
+Add sugar and brown sugar and beat to combine.
+Add the remaining ingredients and stir on low just until combined.

-Pour the batter into the prepared pan(s) and bake until a toothpick inserted comes out clean.
-For an 8” pan, this will take about 40-45 minutes, and for two loaf pans, it will take about 20-25 minutes.
+- Pour the batter into the prepared pan(s) and bake until a toothpick inserted comes out clean.
+Bake time is about 45 minutes but will differ depending on the size of pan.
+Once a toothpick comes out clean, you’re done!
 Allow the brownies to cool completely before assembling the cake.
 You can speed up this process by cooling them in the fridge, or by preparing the day before.

 To prepare the chocolate ice cream: